Standard Model Theory for the FCC-ee Tera-Z stage: Introduction to methods and tools in multiloop calculations

 {\bf Authors: Janusz Gluza, Stanis\l aw Jadach, Tord Riemann}

 There are two frontiers of theoretical research.
 One is the quest for new basic concepts.
-The other one is the quest for higher precision.
-Both together are the fundamental of physics since centuries, and they will so also in future.
-Both need special methods and tools to explore, though this is especially important in case of precision studies and theoretical calculations where frontier knowledge from mathematics and computational physics must be used.
-Very often studies there have an interrogative character, going into so-called exploratory mathematics \cite{Borwein:2004,math3020337}.
+The other is the quest for greater precision.
+Both together have been the fundamental of physics for centuries, and they will be so in future.
+Both need special methods and tools to explore, though this is especially important in the case of precision studies and theoretical calculations, where frontier knowledge from mathematics and computational physics must be used.
+Studies there very often have an interrogative character, going into so-called exploratory mathematics \cite{Borwein:2004,math3020337}.

-In this chapter we try cover all relevant from today's perspective available methods and tools, which are needed in higher order radiative corrections calculations and specifically at FCC-ee-Z. Among them there are already well established methods like differential equation method, sector decomposition numerical metod and Mellin-Barnes analytical and numerical method.
-They are already widely in use in particle physics.
-There are also some emerging methods which we will discuss.
-Usually methods must be accompanied by suitable tools, here it means that specific software must be developed.
-It is also discussed in this chapter.
-The calculations which are ahead as seen from the FCC-ee-Z perspective are very challenging and have to be more precise than the experimental accuracy to be reached.
-In many sections of this chapter accuracy, limitations and ways out to reach the goal which is ahead of us are discussed.
+In this chapter, we try to cover all available methods and tools, relevant from today's perspective, which are needed in higher-order radiative correction calculations, specifically at the FCC-ee Tera-Z stage.
+Among these, there are already well-established methods, such as the differential equation method, sector decomposition numerical method, and Mellin--Barnes analytical and numerical method.
+These are already widely in use in particle physics.
+There are also some emerging methods, which we will discuss.
+Usually, methods must be accompanied by suitable tools; here this means that specific software must be developed.
+This is also discussed in this chapter.
+The calculations that lie ahead, as seen from the FCC-ee-Z perspective, are very challenging and must be more precise than the experimental accuracy to be reached.
+In many sections of this chapter, accuracy, limitations, and ways to reach the goal ahead of us are discussed.

-Of course, though basically all relevant methods and tools are represented in this chapter, it is not possible to explore them on the same footing, concerning the computational complexity and the different theoretical, mathematical and computer algebraic details.
+Of course, though basically all relevant methods and tools are represented in this chapter, it is not possible to explore them on the same footing, concerning the computational complexity and the different theoretical, mathematical, and computer algebraic details.

-Here we explore especially sector decomposition and Mellin-Barnes methods as they bring us lately to completion of the 2-loop weak corrections to the Z-boson decay \cite{Dubovyk:2016ocz,Dubovyk:2018rlg}, as EWPOs are actually the main issues of this report explored in previous chapters.
-Our estimation is that these methods can be used for next step which is needed, namely 3-loop electroweak calculations.
-However, there are also there many places for improvements in existing packages.
+Here, we explore especially the sector decomposition and Mellin--Barnes methods, as they have recently brought us to completion of the two-loop weak corrections to the Z boson decay \cite{Dubovyk:2016ocz,Dubovyk:2018rlg}, as EWPOs are actually the main issues of this report, explored in previous chapters.
+Our estimate is that these methods can be used for the next step needed, namely three-loop electroweak calculations.
+However, there are also many places for improvement in existing packages.